Apply Now

 Do you require academic references?

 We require two references.
 These may be academic referees or relevant employer referees from research institutions/companies.
 Note that academic referees must have university email addresses and employer referees should have the official email address of the company (gmail, hotmail etc addresses are not acceptable).
 If you are applying to King’s College, and already have two academic references, you can scan and upload these to the online application instead of providing contact details (note that the references must be signed and on headed paper).
-If you are applying to Imperial College, you must provide referee contact details.

 Please remember that it is your responsibility to ensure we have received the references by application deadline; ensure to start your application before the deadline and contact your referees to let them know we will be requesting a reference from them.